paulinho-16/MEIC-TVVS/assignments/assignment2.md

 }
 ```

-As for the second case, where `projects` is an empty list, the test must verify that the method does not actually write project information to the file.
+As for the second case, where `projects` is an empty list, the test must verify that the method does not write project information to the file.
 We did this by collapsing all document nodes with the "project" tag into a list, and checking that the size of that list is zero.

 ```java